xginevra/FastRegProject/README.md

 ### Our page looks amazing.
 but still, we have something to do:

-our loggedin.php, which is basically our "My Profile" should be designed also, pages "new_patient" and "update_patient" want to be redesigned, they are looking good but there is something missing - take a look at it either at strato or locally on your machine.
+our loggedin.php, which is basically our "My Profile" should be designed -  Check!
+Looks amazing. depends on what you want to further improve.

 ----------------------

 ## Backend todo:
 - figure out how to update patient data in the same table
-- how to set the relationships (one doctor can have many patients, one patient has only one doctor); i want to make a patient only accessible for the doctor who created the patient's data (Datenschutz! :D)
+- how to set the relationships (one doctor can have many patients, one patient has only one doctor); i want to make a patient only accessible for the doctor who created the patient's data (Datenschutz! :D) - Check!
 - how to save pictures and other files in a table (?)